devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/deployment.md

 ### Container Lifecycle Hooks

-Container lifecycle hooks are mechanisms that allow users to define custom actions to be performed at specific stages of a container's lifecycle, such as after it starts(PostStart) or before it stops(PreStop).
+Container lifecycle hooks are mechanisms that allow users to define custom actions to be performed at specific stages of a container's lifecycle i.e. PostStart or PreStop.

 ```yaml
 containerSpec: